 This is why you need to declutter and create clear space in your home and work environments to help you succeed and prioritise the things that truly matter and add value to your life.

-Easy Decluttering Tips to Create Space for Success in 2021
+Easy Decluttering Tips to Create Space for Success

 If you want a full research into decluttering strategies and philosophy, I highly recommend you read The Life-Changing Magic of Tidying Up: The Japanese Art of Decluttering and Organising or Spark Joy by Marie Kondo.
 If you want to learn more about the philosophy of minimalism, try The More of Less: Finding The Life You Want Under Everything You Own by Joshua Becker.
 There is a lot of good books on this subject.